Oxford-HAI-Lab/etr_case_generator/README.md

 1. The given `View` can have a new predicate atom conjoined to an existing `State`, in either the stage or supposition.
 2. The given `View` can have a new predicate atom disjoined into the stage or supposition, creating a new `State` in that set of `State`s.
 3. 1 or 2 can occur with an existing predicate atom already in the `View`.
-4. An existing predicate atom can be replaced with an arbitrary object that is either universally or existentially quantified (currently, up to a maximum depth of 3).
+4. An existing constant can be replaced with an arbitrary object that is either universally or existentially quantified (currently, up to a maximum depth of 3).
 5. A random atom can be taken to be at issue, or not at issue.
-6. A random atom can be replaced with its corresponding verifier or falsifier (in simpler terms, negated).
+6. A random atom can be negated.

 N.B. here—our system restricts its representations to unary predicates in all cases.
 This means that currently, you can have "the dog is fluffy," but not "the dog is between home and the park."

+### Filtering

+There are several conditions by which problems can be filtered which can be set using arguments passed to `generate_etr.py`.
+As mentioned above, the default behaviour is to filter for problems with a categorical ETR-predicted solution.
+This is disabled by passing the commandline argument `--non_categorical_okay` to `generate_etr.py`.
+Unlike other filters, the logic for this task is embedded in the function `ETRGeneratorIndependent.generate_multi_view_problem`, i.e. the main search loop, where it is controlled by the Boolean `categorical_only` argument.

+The function `generate_problem_list` in `generate_etr.py` directly handles the logic for filtering problems after they have been generated in order to balance between those with correct and those with fallacious ETR-predicted conclusions.
+As mentioned, the default behaviour is to pass through only those with fallacious ETR-predicted conclusions.